(Fes, Marrakech, High Atlas Mountain)

 The legendary restaurant at La Maison Arabe today offers cooking workshops designed for the amateur and professional alike.
 The workshops are conducted by a dada (traditional Moroccan cook) or a chef from our Moroccan restaurant, and are held either at the hotel or at the Kasbah of our Country Club.
 Small groups of maximum 8-10 participants work alongside a translator (Arabic/English/French), using easy-to-use modern equipment found in everyday kitchens.
 At the end of each workshop, participants dine on the meal they have prepared.
 At a typical half-day workshop, one learns to prepare an appetizer and a main dish, or a main dish and dessert.

 Enjoy an afternoon guided tour by horse drawn carriage through the Gardens of Majorelle, a property acquired in 1922 by the painter Jacques Majorelle.
 In 1980, the ownership of the garden changed and now belongs to the families of Yves Saint Laurent and Pierre Berge.
 Also, enjoy a brief tour of the Gardens of Menara.
 This garden area extends over a hundred hectares and has in its center an immense pool dating from the twelfth century.
 At the edge of the water, amongst the various plants and olive trees, is a small Saadien house, which over the last century has been rebuilt and renovated back to its original beauty.
 Enjoy the remainder of the evening exploring the nearby monuments that surround the gardens.
+Stroll through the Jardin Majorelle; first cultivated in 1924, the garden is now a psychedelic desert mirage of 300 plant species from five continents

 Enjoy some spectacular panoramic viewing around Marrakech during this hot-air ballooning excursion.
 In the early morning hours, hop in a private vehicle and depart towards flat terrain of the Marrakech countryside.
 The large empty landscapes surrounding Marrakech provide the ideal launching location for hot-air ballooning.
 Upon arrival into the launch zone, notice the ballooning staff, prep the balloon for flight, carefully examining the balloon structure for safety, as a safety training briefing will is provided to each traveller before take-off.
 Feel the sense of freedom as the balloon takes off and gently glides over the diverse, picturesque Moroccan landscapes.
 Float across the Moroccan skies for roughly 15 to 25 kilometers before touching back down at the launch zone.
 Re-board the vehicle and head back to Marrakech stopping on the way for some home baked bread and mint tea.